Royals vs. Rays Player Props Betting Odds

 Pérez Stats

-- Salvador Perez has collected 71 hits with 14 doubles, 14 home runs and eight walks.
-He has driven in 37 runs.
+- Salvador Perez has 72 hits with 14 doubles, 14 home runs, eight walks and 37 RBI.

-- Perez heads into this matchup looking to extend his three-game hit streak.
-In his last five games he is hitting .238 with .
+- Perez takes a four-game streak with at least one hit into this contest.
+During his last five outings he is batting .238 with .

 Pérez Recent Games